dxunit-sam/wheres-my-tabby/README.md

  - cd wheres-my-tabby
  - Or download the ZIP file from GitHub and extract it.

 - **Prepare Data**
  - Create Folder Structure:
  - Create a folder named images in the project directory.
  - Inside images, create a subfolder named after your cat (e.g., images/(your cat's name)).
+Or use Mackenzie photos (zipped) in images folder
  - Create another subfolder images/othertabby.

-- **Upload Photos**:
- - Upload approximately 500 photos of your cat to images/(your cat's name), ideally with varied lighting, angles, and postures.
- - Download 500 photos from other sources (e.g., https://www.kaggle.com/datasets/ma7555/cat-breeds-dataset) and place them in images/othertabby.

 - **Train and Test Model**
  - Open Jupyter Notebook: